 Now that I have been practicing Jin Shin for a couple of years, I couldn’t imagine my life without it.
 If you are interested in learning more about Jin Shin, visit the Jin Shin Institute website and check out Brink’s books The Art of Jin Shin and Healing At Your Fingertips.

-Once you are practicing, especially the holds relating to chest congestion, chronic cough and breathing, I know that you will also find Jin Shin to be essential to your well-being.
+Once you are practicing, especially the holds relating to chest congestion, chronic cough and breathing, I know that you will also find Jin Shin essential to your well-being.

 #bronchiectasis #jinshinjyutsu @jinshininstitute #lunghealth